Menu

 Register

-• Session 3 (21 June 2024) - storage and handling, disaster recovery and business continuity planning
+• Session 3 (23rd September 2024): storage and handling, disaster recover and business continuity planning

-• Session 6 (28 June2024) - shared network drives, electronic document management systems, digitalisation
+• Session 6 (30th September 2024): shared network drives, electronic document management systems, digitisation

-• Session 7 (1 July 2024) - managing non-current information, disposal of information, archives
+• Session 7 (4th October 2024): managing non-current information, disposal of information, local authority archives.

 What you need to know

-• We use GoToMeeting as the online platform.
+• We will use Microsoft Teams as the platform.

 • The maximum number of attendees will be eight.

-• You will receive an email with a link to each session.
+• Each participant will receive an email with a link to each session 2-3 days prior to the training date.

 • 11:00 AM